How to achieve a natural colorization

 - Step 9.
 I click on the Eyedropper button and then somewhere on the arm of the swimmer of the first color photo, to get a first skin color.

 - Step 10.
-Now I double-click on the rectangle on the right of the Color palette to open the Color Selection Standard Dialog.
+Now I double-click on the rectangle on the right of the Color palette to open the Select Color dialog.

 You can see that the skin color I've just picked has the following values: